nvtkaszpir/prusa-connect-camera-script/docs/service.systemd.md

 Assuming that `/home/pi/src/prusa-connect-camera-script/.env` file was created in previous steps, we use that `.env` file as example camera config.

-Notice there is no dot before `env` in the commands below!
+Notice there is no dot before `env` in the commands below:

 ```shell
 sudo systemctl enable prusa-connect-camera@env.service